Fox Rothschild: 2016-present

 On January 1, 2016, Fox Rothschild merged with Minneapolis law firm Oppenheimer Wolff & Donnelly.
 On September 20, 2018, Fox Rothschild announced its merger with Smith Moore Leatherwood adding 130 attorneys across six locations to the firm, expanding Fox Rothschild's footprint into the Southeast.
+In 2019, 15 attorneys from LeClair Ryan joined the firm, adding aviation law.
+In 2021, Fox merged with Greene Radovsky Maloney Share & Henneigh, adding 21 attorneys.
+In the 2020s, Fox opened three new offices in Oklahoma City, Oklahoma; Boston, Massachusetts; and Sarasota, Florida.
+In April 2020, Kelley B. Hodge, the first African American woman to serve as district attorney in the Commonwealth of Pennsylvania, joined as a partner in Fox's Philadelphia office.